Privacy Policy

 Due to the nature of the services we provide, we are unable to accommodate anonymity or the use of a pseudonym beyond initial, general enquiries about the organisation.

-This privacy policy applies to any individuals in respect of whom we may collect personal information.
-This policy describes the personal information we collect, and how we use and handle that personal information.
+This Privacy Policy applies to any individuals in respect of whom we may collect personal information.
+This Privacy Policy describes the personal information we collect, and how we use and handle that personal information.

-By using our websites and applications on electronic devices and providing your personal information to us, you agree to the terms of this policy, and the collection and use of the personal information provided to us as set out in this policy.
+By using our websites and applications on electronic devices, or otherwise providing your personal information to us, you agree to the terms of this Privacy Policy, and the collection and use of the personal information provided to us as set out in this Privacy Policy.

 How do we collect personal information?